thecoder08/docuget/README.md

 Use `#elementID` to select an element by its ID.
 Use `.elementClass` to select an element by its class.
 Use `[attribute=value]` to select an element by the value one of its attributes has.
-Use `element` to select and element by its type.
+Use `element` to select an element by its type.
 Returns: the first element that matches the query.
 ## Example
 Select an element by its ID and change its text.